felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ### Automatic Catalog Push

-In this section, choose if you want to push your HubRise catalog to Uber Eats every time it is updated on HubRise.
+Tick **Publish the menu on Uber Eats when it is updated in HubRise** to push your HubRise catalog to Uber Eats every time it is updated on HubRise.
 By default, this option it turned off.
-Tick **Publish the menu on Uber Eats when it is updated in HubRise** to enable it.

 ### Opening Hours